-This release of Tipasa provides a number of new features and enhancements in addition to bug fixes.
-These features will help you manage more complex workflows, including:
+This release of Tipasa provides a new feature in addition to several bug fixes.
+This feature will help you manage more complex workflows, including:

 Many of these enhancements are the direct result of your feedback.